 The other day, I was having so gloomy a morning that I had trouble getting out of bed.
 But then as I lay on my bed dozing lazily, I heard someone knock the door.
 And when I opened it, I saw it was our neighbour.
 He asked me whether my Dad and Mum were around.
-And then he blurted out in a grief-stricken face, "My wife has passed on!"
+And then while wearing a grief-stricken face, he blurted out in Swahili, "My wife has passed on!"

 As I have said, I was having a gloomy morning, so I wasn't in a mood of prodding him into telling me more about his wife's death.
 I just expressed my sympathy, closed the door and headed back to bed.
 But the bad news made me feel gloomier than I had been.
 It led me to worry that the same tragedy could befall on my family.